thomcz/movie-chooser/client/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+In order to properly work you also need to run a mongodb database and the nodejs server contained in this project.

 ## Code scaffolding